HISPlayer/MetaSpatial-SDK/README.md

 # MetaSpatial SDK

 HISPlayer is the most advanced video streaming player for **Meta Spatial SDK**, supporting local, VOD, and live content.
-It enables top quality HLS and DASH video streaming performance inside your mixed reality apps for Meta Quest.
+It enables top-quality HLS and DASH video streaming performance up to 8K resolution inside your mixed reality apps for Meta Quest.
 We include advanced features such as DRM content protection, Dolby, Fisheye lens video, multistream or automatic bitrate adaptation to secure the best video quality.
 Take your immersive apps for Meta Horizon OS to the next level with premium video streaming.

 ## [Documentation:](https://hisplayer.github.io/MetaSpatial-SDK/#/)